-A wide range of metal catalysts derived from Cu, Rh, Ru, Co, Fe, Os, Pd, Pt, Cr, and others have been reported to catalyze the diazo reagent decomposition.
-Usually, Rh, Ru, Co, and Cu metal carbenes react faster with electron-rich alkenes, whereas Pd metal carbenes are optimal for electron-deficient alkenes.
+A wide range of metal catalysts derived from Cu, Rh, Ru, Co, Fe, Os, Pd, Pt, Cr, and others have been reported to catalyze the diazo reagent decomposition.141 Usually, Rh, Ru, Co, and Cu metal carbenes react faster with electron-rich alkenes, whereas Pd metal carbenes are optimal for electron-deficient alkenes.

-In most of these cases (Cu, Rh, Ru, Os), the mechanism of the transition metal-catalyzed decomposition of $\alpha$ -diazocarbonyl compounds is believed to initially proceed via the formation of a metal carbene complex (Scheme 9).

-Several stoichiometric carbenes derived from ruthenium and osmium have been prepared and characterized in solution and were shown to act as efficient catalysts for the cyclopropanation reaction.
-Nishiyama successfully obtained the X-ray crystal structure of a pybox ruthenium carbene 117 (Figure 19), which was shown to be an active cyclopropanating reagent under drastic conditions.
-Porphyrin-ruthenium carbenes 118 and 119 have been isolated, and their X-ray crystal structures have been reported.
-Although the copper carbenes have never been characterized by X-ray crystallography, a recent solution-state NMR study of carbene 120 has been carried out and showed that the mechanistic picture is fully consistent with that proposed by Pfaltz and co-workers (vide infra).
+In most of these cases (Cu, Rh, Ru, Os), the mechanism of the transition metal-catalyzed decomposition of α -diazocarbonyl compounds is believed to initially proceed via the formation of a metal carbene complex (Scheme 9).142 efficient catalysts for the cyclopropanation reaction.
+Nishiyama successfully obtained the X-ray crystal structure of a pybox ruthenium carbene 117 (Figure 19), which was shown to be an active cyclopropanating reagent under drastic conditions.145 Porphyrin-ruthenium carbenes 118 and 119 have been isolated, and their X-ray crystal structures have been reported.146 Although the copper carbenes have never been characterized by X-ray crystallography, a recent solution-state NMR study of carbene 120147 has been carried out and showed that the mechanistic picture is fully consistent with that proposed by Pfaltz and co-workers (vide infra).148

-Recent calculations, and isotope effect and Hammett studies, have also been carried out on the copper(I)-catalyzed cyclopropanation of propene with diazo compounds.
-Both studies support the addition of the very reactive metallacarbene intermediate in an early transition state to the substrate alkene in a concerted but strongly asynchronous pathway with substantial cationic character on one alkene carbon, represented by the transition structure $\mathbf{A}$ (and not metallacyclobutane $\mathbf{B}$ in Scheme 9).
+Several stoichiometric carbenes derived from ruthenium143 and osmium144 have been prepared and characterized in solution and were shown to act as diazo compounds.
+Both studies support the addition of the very reactive metallacarbene intermediate in an early transition state to the substrate alkene in a concerted but strongly asynchronous pathway with substantial cationic character on one alkene carbon, represented by the transition structure \mathbf{A} (and not metallacyclobutane \mathbf{B} in Scheme 9).